 To encourage play at the appropriate developmental level for a junior, USTA Mid-Atlantic will implement thresholds that players will have to meet in order to advance to the next level.
 Thresholds are based on the points players earn by participating and playing in junior tennis tournaments.
 This means that:

 - There will be much more clarity for parents and players to determine what level of tournament they should register for and play

 - An entry-level player will begin playing in L8 events, which are local, half-day, and low-pressure - earning 50 participation points just for coming and playing!

 - To advance to the next level (L7) a player must have 100 points (complete two (L8) entry level events)

-- To progress to an L6 or L5, players must have at least 300 points or a standing of 250
+- To progress to an L6 or L5, players must have a standing of 250

-- To compete in the Mid-Atlantic Section L4 and L3s, players must have at least 600 points or a standing of 150
+- To compete in the Mid-Atlantic Section L4 and L3s, players must have a standing of 150

 More information about the tournament path, levels and points is available here.